 Priority #11 Protection of the Rights of Lesbian, Gay, Bisexual, and Transgender Rhode Islanders

-Last session, as was among the Legislators that fought to push Marriage Equality into law.
+In my first year as a state senator, I was among the legislators that fought to push Marriage Equality into law.
 However, that is not enough.
 We need to make sure LGBTQ individuals do not face discrimination when it comes to employment, health care, or housing.